 Instant Ice Science Experiment.
 All you need are some plastic containers and (you guessed it) ice to do this project that shows how water freezes, and seems like magic!

 Try these Salt Crystal Snowflakes, which just require pipe cleaners, mason jars, and a couple other items.
 Give yourself two or three days for the creations to set, and then admire the beautiful snowflakes you’ve made!

 Magic Snowballs.
 Turns out we don’t need another Seattle Snowmaggedon to play in the snow!
 You just need baking soda and water to turn your kitchen into a winter wonderland.
 Add food coloring and vinegar and let the magical science begin!
-(Image by entertainyourtoddler.com)
+(Image from entertainyourtoddler.com)

 Check the Seattle’s Child Wintertime Activities Pinterest page for more winter science fun!

-Reading & Storytime
+Reading and Storytime

 Reading!
-This is one of the best and easiest ways to connect the learning to your themed activities.
+This is one of the best and easiest ways to connect the learning to your winter activities.
 To bring in the New Year, Third Place Books has brought to you another fabulous list of children’s books that are perfect for snuggling up together with a cozy blanket.